 - A. All teaching employees of the Linden Community Schools will be at their stations every day for which they are paid, except as provided in the following paragraphs. - B. It is the teacher's responsibility to file a signed statement certifying that s/he is eligible for "absence without loss of salary" and the reason for absence in the building office.
 If this procedure is not followed, deductions from salary will be automatically made. - C. Except in cases of emergency, teachers shall call the sub line before 7:00 a.m. to request a substitute when they are absent.
-If the teacher does not make the call and the teacher and sub both report to work, the cost of the substitute will be deducted from the teacher's pay if no other assignment is available for the substitute.
 Secondary teachers should make every effort to call prior to 6:00 a.m.
 One number (the same number) shall be provided for all teachers of the system in case of absence.